 Environmental protection

 As shipping has always been a global business, most regulations for the protection of the marine environment are established by the International Maritime Organisation (IMO).
-The most important regulatory instrument in this context is the International Convention for the Prevention of Pollution from Ships, in short: MARPOL.
-The MARPOL convention with its six annexes contains mandatory provisions to prevent pollution by ships and is permanently amended.
+One central regulatory instrument in this context is the International Convention for the Prevention of Pollution from Ships, in short: MARPOL.